ConfederacyOfGaia/Gaia/races.md

 ## Gnomes

-Gnomes originally made their home in the eastern hills, at the base of the Great Mountains, but several centuries ago, the orcs came down from the mountains and took over the gnomish homelands.
+Gnomes originally made their home in the eastern hills, at the base of the Great Mountains, until the Great Devastation.
 The gnomes fled west, toward the sea, where they were welcomed by the humans of Gaia and Kylf.
 They assimilated into the local cultures, and have been part of it ever since.

 They tend to have very pale skin and pale hair (grey, silver, or white), and bright green or blue eyes.
-Gnomish males and females are physically indistinguishable (unless they are naked, of course).
-They are the same general size and weight, and both have beards.
-As a result, gnomes tend to be very relaxed about gender and sex roles, and homosexual pair bonding is as common as heterosexual pair bonding.
+Gnomish males and females are physically indistinguishable (unless they are naked, of course) -- they are the same general size and weight, and both have beards.
+Gnomes are very relaxed about both gender roles and sex roles, and homosexual pair bonding is as common as heterosexual pair bonding.
 Since it is close to impossible for non-gnomes to distinguish male gnomes from female gnomes, many humans and elves adventure with their gnomish friends for years without knowing whether they are male or female.
 It is considered rude to ask a gnome, because their culture does not distinguish gender roles.
 Because of all of this, it is acceptable for a player to simply not list the gender of their gnome on their character sheet.

 ### Names

 Gnomish names give no indication of its owner's gender.
+In their homeland, gnomes went by a single name, which was chosen for them by their parents, but when they emigrated to the human lands, they adopted the human custom of using two names.
+Because they had to make them up, these surnames tend to be related to their profession, and occasionally inspired:  Blackhammer, Gardentamer, Tunnelsmasher, Redbone, Hammerbanger, and so on.

 ### Class Preferences

 Gnomes thrive as fighers, rogues, and mages.
-They have a reputation of being serious craftsmen, amazing scholars, and clever inventors, with a strong tradition of arcane magic, although they do not have any particular affinity for spells of the illusion school.
+They have a reputation of being serious craftsmen, amazing scholars, and clever inventors, with a strong tradition of arcane magic, although in this setting they do not have any particular affinity for spells of the illusion school.

 Gnomish druids and raners are very rare since they were driven from their homelands in the Great Devastation: They simply don't yet feel the right connection to their new lands.
 Before the Great Devastation, gnomish druids were common, and very powerful.